rollator3000/BWM-Article/README.md

     - Get a overview to the files in 'Data/Raw'
       - do they contain all necessary blocks (clin, mirna, mutation, cnv, rna)
       - is the response 'TP53' part of the 'mutation' block
-      - the amount of features & observations
+      - get the amount of features per block & total observations for the DF
-      - amount of variables with missing values
+      - check if there are any variables with missing values
-    - Collect the amount of features per block for each DF, get the amount of observations, the fraction of reponse-classes that are positive and collect it all in a DF (resulting DF saved to Docs/DataInfo)
+    - Collect the amount of features per block for each DF, get the amount of observations, the fraction of pos. reponse-classes and collect it all in a DF - resulting DF saved to 'Docs/raw_data_overview'
-    - Get the average amount of features, observations and positive classes in the target-var over all DFs

 #### [2] 01_Create_BWM_Pattern.R
     - All files in data/raw are fully observed & do not contain missing values
-    - Define functions to split a DF into Test & Train-Set & induce the different BWM-Pattern in the sets then
+    - Define functions to split a DF into test- & train-Set & induce the different BWM-Pattern then
-    - Based on the resulting data, the various approaches can be evaluated
+    - Based on the resulting data, the various approaches can be evaluated then

 #### [3] 02_Complete_Case_Approach.R
-    - Evaluate the Complete-Case approach on the data with induced BWM (both Test- & Train-Set)
+    - Evaluate the Complete-Case approach on data with BWM (both Test- & Train-Set)
-    - Only use complete cases from the train-set that are observed in all blocks that are available for test
+    - Remove all blocks from the train-set that are not available in the test-set
+    - Only keep completly observed cases in the train-set & train a RF with it
+    - Use this RF to predict on the test-set then & collect common metrics (AUC, Accuracy, Precision, Recall, ...)
     - Results of the evaluation are stored in 'Docs/Evaluation_Results/CC_Approach'

+# STOPPED HERE -------------------------------------------------------------------------------------------------------------------------------------------------

 #### [4] 03_Single_Block_Approach.R
     - Evaluate the Single_Block approach on the data with induced BWM (both Test- & Train-Set)